Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

 In \cite{BD}, Beilinson and Drinfeld constructed an important part of the geometric Langlands correspondence in which on the $G$-side one takes the subcategory of ${\mc O}$-modules supported on a substack of $G$-opers in $\on{Loc}_G$.
-In the case that $G$ is a simple Lie group of adjoint type (i.e., with the trivial center), $\on{Op}_{G}$ is an affine space which is the space of all flat connections on a specific $G$-bundle on ${\mc C}$ \cite{BD}.
+In the case that $G$ is a simple Lie group of adjoint type (i.e., with the trivial center), to which we restrict ourselves in this subsection, $\on{Op}_{G}$ is an affine space that is isomorphic to the space of all flat connections on a specific $G$-bundle on ${\mc C}$ \cite{BD}.

-In effect, Beilinson and Drinfeld explicitly constructed the Hecke eigensheaves ${\mc F}_{\mc E}$ in the case that ${\mc E}$ is a $G$-oper on ${\mc C}$.
-For that, they used the description of the center of the vertex algebra of $\wh{^L\fg}$ at the critical level given in \cite{FF}.
-Namely, it was proved in \cite{FF} (see also \cite{Frenkel2} for a survey) that the center of the completed enveloping algebra of $\wh{^L\fg}$ at the critical level $^Lk=-{}^Lh^\vee$ is isomorphic (as a Poisson algebra) to the classical ${\mc W}$-algebra associated to $\fg$.
+In their construction, Beilinson and Drinfeld used the description of the center of the vertex algebra of $\wh{^L\neg\fg}$ at the critical level given in \cite{FF}.
+Namely, it was proved in \cite{FF} (see also \cite{Frenkel2} for a survey) that the center of the completed enveloping algebra of $\wh{^L\neg\fg}$ at the critical level $^L\neg k=-{}^L\neg h^\vee$ is isomorphic (as a Poisson algebra) to the classical ${\mc W}$-algebra associated to $\fg$.
 The latter is, by definition, the algebra of functions on the space of $G$-opers on the punctured disc, and the Poisson structure on it is obtained via the (classical) Drinfeld--Sokolov reduction.
-Equivalently, the center of the vertex (or chiral) algebra of $\wh{^L\fg}$ at the critical level is isomorphic to the commutative (Poisson) vertex algebra ${\mc W}_\infty(\fg)$.
+Equivalently, the center of the vertex (or chiral) algebra of $\wh{^L\neg\fg}$ at the critical level is isomorphic to the commutative (Poisson) vertex algebra ${\mc W}_\infty(\fg)$.

-This isomorphism enables one to construct a family of $\wh{^L\fg}$-modules at the critical level parametrized by $G$-opers on the disc.
-To each of them we then associate a ${\mc D}$-module of conformal blocks on $\on{Bun}_{^L G}$ using the standard ``localization'' construction.
-(It goes back to the works of Beilinson--Bernstein and Brylinski--Kashiwara on the localization of $\fg$-modules on the flag variety; see, e.g., Section 9 of \cite{Frenkel}.)
-The resulting ${\mc D}$-module is non-zero if and only if the $G$-oper extends from the disc to the entire curve ${\mc C}$, and Beilinson and Drinfeld have proved \cite{BD} that if that is the case, then this ${\mc D}$-module is a Hecke eigensheaf with respect to this oper.